This post contains affiliate links. Please read our disclosure here.

 It is that time of year again–Back to School time!!
 It always feels bittersweet for me, going from a noisy, crazy house to a quieter, emptier one while the big kids are at school.
 One thing I love about this time of year though is the chance for a clean, fresh start in terms of getting things organized for the kids.
 With the start of a new school year always comes a new schedule for extracurricular activities.
 If you have more than one child in more than one activity, things can quickly get overwhelming and difficult to keep straight.

-One thing I did a few years back that has been life-changing for me was create a family activity wall calendar.
+One thing I did a few years back that has been life-changing for me was to create a family activity wall calendar.
+(I know “life-changing” sounds dramatic, but it really has been so much more helpful than I ever imagined it would be.)
 This calendar is a huge chalkboard that mirrors what I have on my Google calendar.
 By making it in a big version on our mudroom wall, everyone is always on the same page as far as who has what activity and when.
-It is especially great for the younger kids to feel more in control of what is happening in our daily schedule.
+It especially helps the younger kids feel more in control and “in the loop” of what is happening in our daily schedule.
 But I love it, too, because it is pretty and color-coded and it makes me feel like I am on top of things (even when I am not).